SJ23 Tech Tip A08, (Updated 2024-10-31) Bobby Kawamura & Bob Schimmel

 • BATTER RETURN or ground - WHITE WIRE.

-The turn signal and brake lights are separate for European or Asian vehicles, adding one more circuit to the mix.
-North American vehicles are also converting to separate turn signal and brake lights for improved safety.
+The signal and brake lights are separate for European and Asian vehicles, adding one more circuit to the mix.
+North American vehicles have all but converted to separate signal and brake lights for improved safety.

 TRAILER WIRING COLOUR CODE & BULB LABELS.